whitneyburton/portfolios/students/1801-front/daniela-carey/20180419-daniela-carey-m2.md

 ## Final Assessment

-_What skills from this inning do you plan to review/strengthen over intermission weeek?
-What are you looking forward to about next inning?
-What are you going to do over intermission week to recharge your batteries and reconnect with your longterm goals?_

 Next inning, I'm looking forward to getting a better grasp on ReactJS.
 I hope that next inning gives me similar opportunities to practice my problem solving and logic skills like with Complete Me and Sorting Suite.
 During intermission week, I plan to:
 * take a break from coding to refresh
 * complete the Mod 3 prework